How to Write a Defective Product Complaint Letter

 We encourage you to contact us at

 to speak with an attorney if you or a loved one has been hurt by a defective product.
-From offices in Santa Monica, we represent clients in the Los Angeles area and throughout Southern California and the entire state.
+From offices in El Segundo, we represent clients in the Los Angeles area and throughout Southern California and the entire state.
 We also consult with attorneys and clients nationwide.

 Helping Our Clients Tell

 Their Story & Get The Compensation They Deserve

 We've Recovered Billions of Dollars & Handled a Wide

 Range Of Complex Cases